The 5 Gyres

-FLX yarn is strong and versatile, and also comes with a 2-3% openness factor which means the fabric weave is tight; great for privacy, light control and retaining heat and energy in your home.
+FLX yarn is strong and versatile, and also comes with a 2-3% openness factor which means the fabric weave is tight, great for privacy, light control and for retaining heat and energy in your home.

 There are five standard Sea-Tex colours including:

 There are also custom options available on request.